BenSimmers/Movement-and-Image-Detection/README.md

 is recorded when movement is detected.
 ```
 ```
-The final file translator.py primarily focuses on image detection and determining readable text.
+The final file translator.py primarily focuses on image detection and determining readable text from multiple languages.
 ```

 ## What can they be used for??